aerospike/act/README.md

 #### How to Certify a Drive with ACT - High Load (3x)
 -----------------------------------------------------

+The test has two stages:
+1. Test a single drive to determine performance using the hardware configuration and connectors.
+The single-disk certification will tell you what individual drive performance should be.
+2. If you will be using multiple drives, you can then test multiple drives to see how the results will be affected by the throughput of bus or RAID controller that is managing your drives.

+The test process with ACT is the same for both stages, but in the first stage you are testing a drive and in the second stage, you are testing the linearity/scalability of your connector.

 ##### The first stage is to certify a single drive, to test the drive itself and the connection.

 Step 1: Test under high loads